CortexIntelligentAutomation/docs/content/en/docs/2023.3/getting-started/on-premise/add-innovation-to-72/multiple-server-with-ha/install-web-application-server.md

 #### Assign Certificate Friendly Name

 A Friendly Name should be assigned to the certificate being used for the Cortex Website.
-This will be used in the [Configure {{< ctx >}} Gateway Installation Script][] to assign the correct certificate to the site:
+This will be used in the [Configure {{< ctx >}} Gateway Installation Script][Configure CORTEX Gateway Installation Script] to assign the correct certificate to the site:

 1. Click the Windows button (`Start`).
 1. Type `certlm.msc` and press `Enter` to open the Certificate Manager dialog.